Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Conclusions

 \subsection{Expand-and-Gather MCTS for Optimal KB Search}

-We initialize the meta-concept set $\mathcal{K}$ by deduplicating concepts extracted by \texttt{ReflAgent} using the first set of trajectory rollouts.
-We freeze this meta-concept set $\mathcal{K}$, and use it to initialize a KB with an empty document per concept $k\in \mathcal{K}$.
+We initialize the meta-concept set $\mathcal{K}$ by deduplicating concepts extracted by \texttt{ReflAgent} from the first set of rollouts, then create an empty document per concept $k \in \mathcal{K}$.

-We model the problem of finding the optimal KB $\mathcal{D}^*$ as a search problem in the \emph{state} space of all possible KBs $\mathcal{D}$.
-To simplify this state search, we model KB $\mathcal{D}$ as a collection of concept level documents.
-This modeling allows us to break down the larger search space into a collection of simpler document level search problems for each concept $k$ to find the optimal document $d_k^*$.
-We then construct the optimal KB $\mathcal{D}^*$ by combining all optimal documents $d^*_k$ for each concept $k$ as follows:

-Notably, even though we are modeling document level search as independent optimization problems, each document in the KB is \emph{not} independent of the others.
-For example, an agent can retrieve any document in the KB during inference and this retrieval making it hard to assess the impact of changing a document in isolation.
-To solve this we propose Expand-and-Gather MCTS (EG-MCTS), which enables searching these disjoint state spaces concurrently using parallel MCTS explorations that are synced after each iteration.
-To achieve this we perform node expansions in the respective search spaces independently but condition reward calculation and insight generation on a running optimum KB state.
-Each iteration of EG-MCTS can be broken down two phases:
+We model finding $\mathcal{D}^*$ as a search over the state space of all possible KBs.
+By decomposing $\mathcal{D}$ into concept-level documents, the problem reduces to finding $d_k^*$ for each concept $k$, with the full KB assembled as $\mathcal{D}^* = \bigcup_{\forall k}\{d_k^*\}$.
+However, documents are \emph{not} independent: an agent can retrieve any document during inference, making it difficult to assess changes in isolation.
+Expand-and-Gather MCTS (EG-MCTS) addresses this by searching the per-concept state spaces concurrently via parallel MCTS explorations synced after each iteration.
+Node expansions proceed independently, but reward calculation and insight generation are conditioned on a running-optimum KB state.
+Each iteration consists of two phases:

-\paragraph{Expand Phase:} During this stage, for each search tree, we pick the \emph{best} state $s^*$ and expand it concurrently.
-To perform this expansion the KB $\mathcal{D}(s^*)$ is constructed by including the \emph{current document} $d_k(s^*)$ with the best documents for all other concepts: $\mathcal{D}_t = \{d_t\} \cup \{d^*_{i : i \neq t}\}$.
+\paragraph{Expand Phase:} For each search tree, we select the best state $s^*$ and expand it concurrently.
+The expansion KB combines the current document $d_k(s^*)$ with the best documents for all other concepts: $\mathcal{D}_t = \{d_t\} \cup \{d^*_{i : i \neq t}\}$.
 Rollouts generated under $\mathcal{D}_t$ are consumed by \texttt{ReflAgent} for insights, after which \texttt{IntegAgent} produces updated document variants whose rewards are estimated and back-propagated through the tree.